Joey Moncarz

 My Core Values

-I honor the complexity, well-being, and emotional safety of everyone I interact with. - I make thoughtful, responsible decisions
+I honor the complexity, well-being, and emotional safety of everyone I interact with. - Epistemic Humility

-I seek diverse perspectives, foster shared insight, and guide with clear responsibility. - I value wisdom from place and tradition
+I welcome different perspectives, and seek discussion and collaboration. - To value wisdom from place and tradition

-I honor long-standing, culturally grounded knowledge and our connection to living systems. - I practice restoration and stewardship
+I honor long-standing, culturally grounded knowledge and our connection to living systems. - To practice restoration and stewardship